-We were all amazed with just how many species of animals we managed to find and photograph - including spiders, slugs, worms, a frog, millipedes, water bugs, a woodpecker, snails, woodlice and a wasp.
-Look in our Science books to learn just how all these species are classified....
+We were all amazed by just how many species of animals we managed to find and photograph - including spiders, slugs, worms, a frog, millipedes, water bugs, a woodpecker, snails, woodlice, and a wasp.
+Look in our Science books to learn just how all these species are classified...

 The worthy winner of this week's Top Banana is MEGAN!!

 11th October 2019